 Structuring Partnership Agreements

 Creating a strong partnership agreement is one of the most important steps in forming a dental practice partnership.
+Dental professionals know the importance of a comprehensive partnership agreement when navigating complex dental practice transitions.

 At Wood & Morgan, we understand the unique dynamics of dental practices and tailor our partnership agreements to meet these specific needs.

-Our approach begins with a detailed discussion with our clients to understand their vision, objectives, and concerns about the partnership.
+Our approach begins with a detailed discussion with our clients to understand their vision, objectives, and concerns about partnership.

 In drafting the agreement, we emphasize outlining clear and comprehensive terms.
 This includes specifying each partner’s capital contributions, whether in cash, assets, or intellectual property.
-We understand that clarity in financial contributions sets a strong foundation for the partnership and helps avoid future disputes over financial matters.

 Another aspect of the agreement is the distribution of profits.
 Dental practices often have complex revenue streams, and our agreements dictate profit-sharing among partners.
-This might involve fixed percentages, distributions based on productivity, or other creative solutions tailored to the practice's operational model.

 Our partnership agreements also include detailed decision-making processes.
 This is particularly important in a dental practice, where decisions can range from clinical matters to business strategy.
-We outline the processes for making everyday operational decisions and larger strategic decisions that can impact the practice's future.

 Finally, we include comprehensive provisions for dissolution.
 This covers retirement, disability, death, or a partner wanting to leave the practice.
-These provisions outline the practice valuation process, buy-out procedures, and how to handle the departing partner's patient base and responsibilities.

 Handling Partnership Changes